 Another way to promote your case study is through outreach.

-Outreach can take many forms, like guest blogging on a website or commenting on popular articles that are related to the subject of your article.
+Outreach can take many forms, like guest blogging on a website, commenting on popular articles, or being featured in newspaper articles that are related to the subject of your article.
 If your case study is valuable, you may even receive a backlink for all your hard work.
+When you collect information through other types of outreach, you engage a sufficient number of audiences to extend your real-world impact.

 Need Help With SEO?